AR-sieve Bootstrap for High-dimensional Time Series: Simulation studies

+The autoregressive coefficient is set to $0.5$ to reflect a moderate temporal dependence.
+To study the impact of factor strength, we follow the definition in \citet{lam_factor_2012} and assume that the innovations $e_{i,t}$ follow $\mathcal{N}(0, \sigma_i^2 N^\nu)$, where $\nu \in (0,1]$ controls the strength.
+Specifically, we set the variances as $\sigma_1^2 = 1$ and $\sigma_2^2 = 0.5$.
+This scaling ensures that the first two eigenvalues of the accumulated symmetrized autocovariance matrices are spiked and distinct.

+We focus on the strong factor scenarios where $\nu = 1$ or $\nu=0.8$.
+Simulations for weaker factors ($\nu \in \{0.6, 0.4, 0.2\}$) are provided in Appendix~\ref{1:sec:Appendix_C} of the Supplementary Material.
+For each scenario, we perform 1,000 Monte Carlo replications.
+In each replication, $B=999$ bootstrap samples are generated to construct confidence intervals for the standardized mean statistic, defined as $\theta_y \coloneqq \frac{\sqrt{T}}{\sqrt{N^{\nu}}} \pone^\top \pQ \pmu_f$.
+Standardization by $N^{\nu}$ facilitates the comparison of interval lengths across different factor strengths.

-Specifically, we first compute $B=999$ AR-sieve bootstrap estimates of the (standardised) mean statistic as $\overline{\overline{y^\ast}}=\frac{\sqrt{T}}{\sqrt{N^{\nu}}} \pone^\top \hQ \overline{\bof}$, and then create bootstrap intervals based on then.
-In this example, we investigate the performance of our proposed AR-sieve bootstrap method based on two types of bootstrap intervals, the nonparametric bootstrap interval using quantiles and the parametric bootstrap interval based on normality.
-Both bootstrap intervals are practically popular, computationally efficient and easy to implement.
-For an arbitrary statistic $\theta$ and its sample estimate $\widehat{\theta}$, the nonparametric bootstrap interval using quantiles are calculated as
+Specifically, we compute the bootstrap estimates as $\overline{\overline{y^\ast}} = \frac{\sqrt{T}}{\sqrt{N^{\nu}}} \pone^\top \hQ \overline{\bof}$, where $\overline{\bof}$ is the bootstrap sample mean of the factors and the order $p$ of the AR-sieve is selected via the Akaike Information Criterion (AIC) for each replication.
+We evaluate the performance using two types of intervals: the nonparametric bootstrap interval using quantiles and the parametric bootstrap interval based on normality.

+Both methods are computationally efficient and widely used.
+For an arbitrary statistic $\theta$ and its sample estimate $\widehat{\theta}$, the nonparametric bootstrap interval (also known as the reverse percentile interval) is calculated as